-In family therapy the focus is on the maintenance and/or solving of problems rather than in trying to identify a single cause.
-Emphasis is on what goes between people rather than in people.
+In family therapy, the focus is on the solving of problems rather than in trying to identify a single cause.
+Emphasis is on what goes on between people rather than in people.
 In other words, therapy interventions stress relationship patterns rather than analyzing impulses of the unconscious mind or early childhood.

-Within a solution-oriented approach and focus on helping couples to develop immediate skills in working on problems, they first describe issues from their perspectives.
+Within a solution-oriented approach and focus on helping couples to develop immediate skills in working on problems, they first describe existing issues from their own perspectives.

 Couples learn how to:

 - combine talking and listening skills, and

 - clarify values and desires for selves, their partner, and the relationship.